Onsight Bouldering League

-The Onsight Bouldering League is a 10-week team competition that rewards personal achievements rather than climbing grades.
+Onsight Bouldering League is a 10-week team competition that rewards personal achievements rather than climbing grades.
 Every 2 weeks, teams of 4 boulderers pick up score cards and tackle that week’s designated OBL boulder problems.
-Teams will be scored and compete against a different team each competition week.
-Battle it out for 5 competition weeks and the teams with the best win-loss records will go head to head in the OBL Championship Tournament!
+Teams will be scored and compete against one another each competition week.
+Battle it out for 5 competition weeks and the teams with the best cumulative scores will go head to head in the OBL Championship Tournament!

 One team = 4 Boulderers (We highly suggest to have one alternate for weeks when someone plays hookie or drops out).
 Do not discriminate between gender, climbing ability, and age.
 All climbing levels are welcome.
 We will score based on a handicap system (explained below) so if you climb V2 and your buddy climbs V10, you can still be on the same team.
 Interested in joining a team?
-Let us know and we’ll get you on one!
+Email email@example.com and we’ll do our best to help get you on one!

-OBL competition weeks are every other week for a total of 5 weeks: October 3, October 17, October 31, November 14, November 28.
+OBL competition weeks are every other week for a total of 5 competition weeks: October 2, October 16, October 30, November 13, November 27.
 Starting on Monday of each competition week, each team will pick a day to come in together as a team to climb the designated OBL boulder problems for that week.
 All team members need to be present to receive a scorecard.
-Each team will be matched up with a different team to compete against each competition week and the team with the highest score will earn a win for that week.
 Teams are responsible for keeping track of what problems they climbed and handle their own scorecards.
 Please use the honor system.
 During non-competition weeks, we’ll set new problems, calculate scores, and post them online.
-After 5 weeks of competitions, we will host a OBL Championship Tournament on December 9th where teams with the best win/loss records will compete head to head in a bracket-style elimination competition.
-The two best teams at the end of the day will compete for the big win!
+After 5 weeks of competitions, we will host a OBL Championship Tournament on December 8th where teams with the highest cumulative scores will compete head to head for the big win!
 The prize?
-It's going to be a secret surprise...you won't be disappointed.
+Each member on the winning team will take home a pair of Evolv Shoes!

-Each team member will receive points for the top 3 problems completed during their competition day:
+Each team member will receive points for all problems completed during their competition day:

 10 points for redpointing handicap grade

-+3/-3 points for each grade above and below handicap grade
++3/-3 points for each grade above and below grades within your listed division

 +3 points for flash